deon-george/Scam-Undoo/README.md

 - `backend/` provides the Flask API, feature extraction logic, and model training script.
 - `frontend/` provides the React user interface for entering a URL and viewing the scan result.

-The current implementation classifies URLs into three labels:
+The current implementation classifies URLs into two labels:

 - `Legitimate`
-- `Medium Threat`
 - `High Threat`

 ## Features

 - Real-time URL scanning from a browser-based dashboard.
 - Flask API with CORS enabled for frontend integration.
-- XGBoost multi-class classifier for URL threat prediction.
+- XGBoost binary classifier for URL threat prediction.
 - Feature-level transparency in the response so users can see what the model evaluated.
 - Clean React/Vite UI with route-based navigation.